conchyliculture/ruby-party/README.md

 ## Features

+* If VLC is running, you can directly add a video to the current playlist
 * SSL (with client cert authent if you wish)
 * Metadata (comments, cover) stored in the MP4 video